philipmudambo/Mentally-Healed-Child/README.md

   This project is licensed under the MIT License - see the LICENSE file for details.

 - [Contact](#contact)
-  If you have any questions or need further information, please contact our Project Manager, Immaculate Wesonga, at wimma99@gmail.com
+  If you have any questions or need further information, please contact our Project Manager, Immaculate Wesonga, at wimma99@gmail.com or visit our website [lucianahomes.com](https://lucianahomes.com/about) for more information about our organization and programs.
-                                                OR
-Visit our website [lucianahomes.com](https://lucianahomes.com/about) for more information about our organization and programs.